bethgelab/foolbox/README.rst

    attack = foolbox.attacks.FGSM(fmodel)
    adversarial = attack(image[:, :, ::-1], label)

+For more examples, have a look at the `documentation <https://foolbox.readthedocs.io/en/latest/user/examples.html>`__.

-The result can be plotted like this:
+Finally, the result can be plotted like this:

 .. code-block:: python